edumserrano/playwright-adventures/docs/tips.md

 **So where does that leave us?
 I'd say use whatever you find easier.
 For me, using code coverage with `monocart-reporter` fits that.
 I already use `monocart-reporter` as the Playwright test results reporter so having it provide code coverage as well just makes things simple.**

 Lastly, I would call out that this is not an either/or choice, if you need to, you can mix both approaches and have the code instrumented with both `v8` and `Istanbul` at the same time.

+## How to debug Playwright tests

+First I recommend you run the test you want to debug using [Playwright UI mode](https://playwright.dev/docs/test-ui-mode).
+If all the information you get from `UI mode` is not enough, then you should consider using [Playwright extension for VS Code](https://playwright.dev/docs/debug#vs-code-debugger) or similar for your editor of choice.

+Alternatively, you can use the [Playwright inspector](https://playwright.dev/docs/debug#playwright-inspector) to debug tests.

+> ![WARNING]
+>
+> If you're debugging Visual Regression tests, meaning tests that make use of screnshots, then you should be aware that screenshots might differ if they're generated from a browser in `headed` vs `headless` mode, just like they might differ when executed accross different Operating Systems.
+>
+> For instance, if you generate the screenshots without debug mode, which by default runs the browser in `headless` mode, and then try to debug the tests, which by default will run the browser in `headed` mode, then the screenshot comparison might fail.
+>
+> For more information see [microsoft/playwright [BUG] Issues with VRT tests #23559](https://github.com/microsoft/playwright/issues/23559), especially [this comment](https://github.com/microsoft/playwright/issues/23559#issuecomment-1579830160) on that issue.
+>

 ## Use Git LFS when you use screenshots